Are Wood Preservatives Safe?

-I have worked on wood durability R&D for over 20 years and one of the more frequent questions I receive from the public regards safety.
+One of the more frequent questions from the public regarding wood preservatives is safety.
 The public is interested in two-fold safety: The first, “Is this product safe for myself and my children?” and the second, “Is this product safe for the environment?”
 The EPA has always been concerned with wood preservative safety and all preservatives must carry an EPA label.
 The labeling process is lengthy, expensive and includes a wide array of testing to determine if the preservative is toxic to vertebrates, marine organisms, and the environment.

 The initial concern was focused on chromated copper arsenate (CCA)-treated wood.
 In 1998, the Florida Center for Solid & Hazardous Waste Management (FCSHWM) sponsored CCA research at the University of Florida and the University of Miami.
 The following year, arsenic was discovered in the soil at a Gainesville, Florida-area elementary school playground.
 This discovery led to several newspaper articles throughout Florida and eventually in USA Today.